essemmeppi/DS-portfolio/README.md

 ![Public Acceptability Dimensions](/DS-portfolio/assets/img/publicacceptability_timeseries.png)

 - Obtain a subset of the most representative documents for each dimension and detect latent topics within them using NMF topic modelling with [scikit-learn](https://scikit-learn.org/stable/index.html);
-  - Filter relevant articles by considering the number of keywords they contain and their percentile position in the distribution of similarity with the four dimensions;
+  - Filter relevant articles by considering the number of keywords their position in the distribution of similarity with the four dimensions;
   - Explore sub-themes within each dimension by training an NMF topic model on the four subsets of articles.

 ![Public Acceptability Dimensions](/DS-portfolio/assets/img/publicacceptability_dimensions.png)

-- Understand how the reform was discussed differently in the media and in parliament by comparing corpora using topic modelling.
+- Understand how the reform was discussed differently in the media and in parliament by comparing corpora with coupled matrix factorisation ([matcouply](https://matcouply.readthedocs.io/en/latest/) package).
-  - Train a single NMF topic model with media articles and parliamentary speeches
+  - Factorise with NMF topic modeling both corpora and detect latent topics;
   - Assess how much each corpora covered each topic by vertically summing the weights in the doc-topic matrix of the two corpora and measuring the gap in coverage.

 ![Public Acceptability Dimensions](/DS-portfolio/assets/img/publicacceptability_comparison.png)